Any web designer or developer who’s been working a few years has seen this scenario play out many times:

 - The developer trains the client in the use of the CMS software, and provides pointers on content development

 - After an initial flurry of activity — and sometimes not even that — the site and its content languishes, sometimes for years.

 None of this is the clients’ fault.
 (A common reaction to this situation, though, is to blame the developer and/or the CMS, and switch them out, making the same mistakes all over again.)

 I think this happens because the biggest challenges around publishing content aren’t software problems, so there’s no software — no CMS — that can solve them.
 Unfortunately, both the CMS development community and web designers all-too-often present content-management systems as solutions to these problems.

 A CMS doesn’t give you a publishing strategy — it solves mundane workflow problems

 Content-management systems exist because web developers found themselves bored with the process of making and managing links between dozens, hundreds, or thousands of pages — because it’s mind-numbing and error-prone to do by hand.

 Content-management systems can be good at managing image- and document-based assets, managing on-site keyword search, and enforcing publishing workflows and style manuals.

 If your expectations are in line with the strengths of your CMS, then you’ll be pleased with what it can do for you.

-- Using a CMS isn’t a strategy, it’s a tactic; it won’t set your site’s marketing direction or business goals or tell you how to solve your customers’ problems.
+- A CMS isn’t a strategy, it’s a tactic — and it can be an important one — but it won’t set your site’s marketing direction or business goals, it won’t write (photograph/videotape/record) or edit your content, and it can’t tell you how to solve your customers’ problems.